rubensworks/rubensworks.net/contact.md

 9052 Ghent, Belgium
 </span>

-Our office is located at the **south-east corner on the 7th floor**.
+Our office is located at the **north-east corner on the 7th floor**.

 <h2 id="contact-other">Other</h2>